Smile-SA/fast-archetype/fast-archetype-simple/src/site/markdown/index.md

 	-DarchetypeVersion=RELEASE
 ```

-You'll have to answer the questions :
+You'll have to set the following properties :

 - groupId and artifactId : this is the Maven way to identify your project. *org.acme* for the groupId and *foobar* for the artifactId for example.
 - version (you can leave the default setting)